BitBagCommerce/SyliusCmsPlugin/README.md

 ### Pages

-For rendering pages you can use `bitbag_cms_shop_page_show` route which takes the `slug` as a parameter.
+For rendering pages you can use `bitbag_shop_page_show` route which takes the `slug` as a parameter.
 You can also override the page template.
 For more information about how to do it, read [Sylius template customization guide](http://docs.sylius.org/en/latest/customization/template.html).
 If you are lazy guy, take a look at
 `vendor/bitbag/cms-plugin/src/Resources/views/Page/show.html.twig` template, create `show.html.twig` file in `app/Resources/BitBagCmsPlugin/views` directory and paste the vendor's `show.html.twig` file content to it.